Convex-Dev/design/cad/004_accounts/README.md

 - `:controller` - a controller account, which has the power to issue commands for this account (e.g. `eval-as`)
 - `:environment` - a map of symbols to defined values in the account, initially `{}`
 - `:metadata` - a map of symbols to metadata for values defined in the account, if any.
 Initially `{}`
+- `:parent` - an optional address that is used to resolve symbols by default if not otherwise defined in this account.
+Initially `nil`

 ### Sequence Number